russelsantos19/100-days-of-code/r1-log.md

 ### R1D81
 Spent my time solving a logical error that appeared after I update to #vuejs 3 official release.
 I think there are some changes or something error with the Vue source code?
 When I go back to previous Vue RC, my code works well again.

+### R1D82
+I didn't post an update yesterday cause I'm stuck in reading and not coding, the same as today.
+However, I understand more about bundling and how Vite works.
+I also learned what is MVVM and what is Model, what is View, and what is ViewModel in vuejs.